HaibinLai/HaibinLai.github.io/_pages/about_back.md

   </div>
 </div>

-As visualized in Figure 4, simple techniques such as sports and structured rest (e.g., Pomodoro + music) proved helpful, with explaining ideas to a peer emerging as the most effective strategy—boosting productivity to 110% and offering high emotional relief.
+Simple techniques such as sports and structured rest (e.g., Pomodoro + music) proved helpful, with explaining ideas to a peer emerging as the most effective strategy—boosting productivity to 110% and offering high emotional relief.

 This experiment helped me realize that productivity is not just about time, but also mindset, environment, and support.
 Apparently, talking to people > talking to myself.